-Elena Ivleva, M.D., was first author on "Cognitive endophenotypes of psychosis within dimension and diagnosis" published in Psychiatry Research 2012;196:38–44, and "Memory generalization is selectively altered in the psychosis dimension" which appeared in Schizophrenia Research
+Elena Ivleva, M.D., was first author on "Cognitive endophenotypes of psychosis within dimension and diagnosis," which was published in Psychiatry Research 2012;196:38–44, and "Memory generalization is selectively altered in the psychosis dimension," which appeared in Schizophrenia Research

 Diane Reiss, M.D., served as American Association of Medical Colleges Resident Council Representative, 2011–2013.

-Adriane Dela Cruz, M.D., Ph.D., was named American Association of Addiction Psychiatry Honor Scholar, 2012 and was also named alternate to APA Leadership Award for 2013.
+Adriane Dela Cruz, M.D., Ph.D., was named a 2012 American Association of Addiction Psychiatry Honor Scholar and was also named an alternate for the APA Leadership Award for 2013.

-Gayle Ayers, D.O., and Taly Drimer Kagan, M.D., received the Geriatric Mental Health Foundation (GMHF) Honors Scholars for 2013.
+Gayle Ayers, D.O., and Taly Drimer Kagan, M.D., were named Geriatric Mental Health Foundation (GMHF) Honors Scholars for 2013.

 Hussam Bahloul, M.D., was awarded the 2013 American Psychosomatic Society Medical Trainee Travel Award and the 2013 American Group Psychotherapy Association Tuition Scholarship.

 Chris Chee, D.O., was awarded the 2012 American Academy of Child and Adolescent Psychiatry Educational Outreach Program Award and was appointed to the AACAP College Student Mental Health Committee.